4nimesh/4nimesh.github.io/index.md

   }
 }
 </style>

 <!-- <a href="./ma111" class="adaptive-button"> MA-111 Tutorials </a> -->

 ## About Me

 Hi there!
-Currently I am an NBHM postdoctoral fellow at IISc, Bangalore under the supervision of [Prof. Soumya Das](https://sites.google.com/site/somuhomepage/).
+Currently I am an NBHM postdoctoral fellow in the [Department of Mathematics](https://math.iisc.ac.in/) at the Indian Institute of Science (IISc), Bengaluru under the supervision of [Prof. Soumya Das](https://sites.google.com/site/somuhomepage/).

 I did my Ph.D. from [IIT (BHU), Varanasi](https://www.iitbhu.ac.in/) and my research supervisor was [Dr. Abhash Kumar Jha](https://www.iitbhu.ac.in/dept/mat/people/abhashmat).
 I completed B.Sc. in Mathematics Honours from [Cooch Behar College](https://coochbeharcollege.ac.in/) and M.Sc. in Mathematics from [University of North Bengal](https://nbu.ac.in/).